Pesquisa-UFCAT/parepy/framework_distributions_log.md

 <p align="justify">
     <i>
-        In this example, we will use the <code>lognormal_sampling</code> function from the <code>parepy_toolbox</code> to generate two sets of random samples (\(n=400\)) following a Lognormal distribution.
+        In this example, we will use the <code>lognormal_sampling</code> function from the <code>parepy_toolbox</code> to generate two random samples (\(n=400\)) following a Lognormal distribution.
 The first set is sampled using the Monte Carlo Sampling (MCS) method, and the second using the Latin Hypercube Sampling (LHS) method.
-Mean and standard deviation is defined as \([1.0, 0.4]\).
+The mean and standard deviation are defined as \([1.0, 0.4]\).
 The results are visualized using histograms with Kernel Density Estimates (KDE) plotted (using matplotlib lib) side-by-side for comparison.
     </i>
 </p>